RobbertWolfs/100-days-of-code/log.md

 **Thoughts:** Looks like you can do so much fancy stuff with this.
 Have to give it a shot during coding.

+### Day 23: Februari 2, 2017

+**Today's Progress**: Went some low-level today, learned a lot about the Render Function of VueJS.

+**Duration:** 1u

+**Thoughts:** When you want to create some custom stuff you can't do with just the e.g. component template, the render function is what you need.
+Need more knowledge of Vue and needs more maintenance but looks usefull for when you need it.

 ------------

 # Logbook Template